Zev-se/docs/docs/core/tutorials/testing-library-with-visual-studio-code.md

    - It applies the <xref:Microsoft.VisualStudio.TestTools.UnitTesting.TestMethodAttribute> attribute to define `TestMethod1`.

    Each method tagged with [[TestMethod]](xref:Microsoft.VisualStudio.TestTools.UnitTesting.TestMethodAttribute) in a test class tagged with [[TestClass]](xref:Microsoft.VisualStudio.TestTools.UnitTesting.TestClassAttribute) is run automatically when the unit test is invoked.

+   Please note, of you get errors on your TestClass, TestMethod and in your Usings.cs file you have probably not installed the MSTest.TestFramework.
+Please do this via the terminal: `dotnet add package MSTest.TestFramework`.

 1. Add the test project to the solution.